syncfusion-content/blazor-docs/blazor/progress-button/native-event.md

 ## List of Native events supported

-We have provided the following native event support to the Progress Button component:
+The following native event support has been provided to the Progress Button component:

 | List of Native events |  |  | |
 | --- | --- | --- | --- |